 7 Facts from our GenePlaza Review

 - Product: Offering a genetic “app store”, GenePlaza allows users to pick and choose which apps they would like to pay for.
-GenePlaza also offers its own DNA test
+It also offers a DNA testing service

 - Data download: available